mrdipeshashah/Big-Query-Cricket-Batsmen-Performance/README.md

 * **The Goal:** Filters out "cheap runs" by isolating performance frequency specifically against ICC Top-5 ranked bowling attacks and elite individual bowlers.

 ### 4. Era Dominance Index (15.0 Pts) — [UPGRADED from 5.0]
-* **The Goal:** The biggest shift in V2!
-Tripled in weight to prioritize relative peer dominance.
+* **The Goal:** The primary shift in V2!
+Tripled in weight to prioritize relative peer dominance over simple volume.
 Evaluates standard deviations above decade peers using Z-Scores, locked to a player's primary debut era to isolate peak performance.

-### 5. Situational Pressure Value (10.0 Pts) — [DOWNGRADED from 15.0]
+### 5. Situational Pressure Value (10.0 Pts) — [REDUCED from 15.0]
 * **The Goal:** Rewards "Clutch" performances in high-stakes environments (4th innings chases, series deciders, and stopping team collapses).

 ### 6. Longevity & Volume (5.0 Pts) — [KEPT at 5.0]
-* **The Goal:** A minimal career baseline reward that prevents pure run volume from overshadowing peak quality and era dominance.
+* **The Goal:** A minimal career baseline reward that prevents pure run accumulation from overshadowing peak quality and era dominance.

 The key changes from v1 v v2: